2008 Spanish Grand Prix

 The 2008 Spanish Grand Prix (formally the Formula 1 Gran Premio de España Telefónica 2008) was a Formula One motor race held on 27 April 2008 at the Circuit de Catalunya, Montmeló, Spain.
 It was the fourth race of the 2008 Formula One World Championship.
 Kimi Räikkönen for the Ferrari team won the 66-lap race starting from pole position.
 Felipe Massa finished second in the other Ferrari, and Lewis Hamilton was third in a McLaren.

 Räikkönen began the race from pole position alongside Renault driver Fernando Alonso.
 Massa began from third, alongside BMW Sauber driver Robert Kubica.
-Hamilton, the eventual Drivers' Champion, began from fifth and passed Kubica into the first corner, as Massa passed Alonso.
+Hamilton, the eventual World Drivers' Champion, began from fifth and passed Kubica into the first corner, as Massa passed Alonso.
 Räikkönen maintained his lead through most of the race, leading to Ferrari's one-two finish.
 The safety car was deployed several times throughout the race, including for a serious crash involving McLaren driver Heikki Kovalainen, though the Finn escaped with only a minor concussion.

 Prior to the race weekend, the event was put on probation by the Fédération Internationale de l'Automobile, the sport's governing body, for racist taunting during pre-season testing at the circuit.
 Subsequently, no such racism was reported during the race weekend.
 The event was Super Aguri's final Grand Prix, withdrawing afterwards due to financial pressures, leaving the sport with ten teams; this was also the last race for both of the team's drivers, Takuma Sato and Anthony Davidson.

-The result promoted Ferrari to the lead in the Constructors' Championship, 12 points ahead of BMW Sauber and 13 points ahead of McLaren.
-Räikkönen extended his lead in the Drivers' Championship to 29 points, nine points ahead of Hamilton and ten points ahead of Kubica.
+The result promoted Ferrari to the lead in the World Constructors' Championship, twelve ahead of BMW Sauber and thirteen ahead of McLaren.
+Räikkönen maintained his lead in the Drivers' Championship with 29 points, nine and ten clear from Hamilton and Kubica.
 Massa moved into fourth place on 18 points, with 14 races remaining in the season.